 During this stage, a lot of focus should be put into the consideration of what the branding effort aims to convey.
 This includes the usage of icons and symbolic imagery If a business aims to promote sustainability, for instance, it may want to focus on a color palette and logo that contain green hues and have an earthy tone.

-Messaging should also be geared at exhibiting the brand’s values and, understandably, communicating the mission statement.
+Messaging should also exhibit the brand’s values and, understandably, communicate the mission statement.
 The messages should be both deliberate and unique to the brand guidelines that separate them from their competitors.
 A great way to achieve such messaging is to allow past customers to speak for a brand by highlighting customer testimonials.

 Executing & Developing